Allow2/allow2automate-plugin/README.md

 You can set things up ready to go, but don't really have much to do yet.

 Once the user switches to your tab, the Component side of the plugin is loaded and presented to allow them to alter their configuration.
-Here you can present interfaces to allow them to remotely authenticate with the web service, set up rules and assign children from their account.
+Here you can present interfaces to allow them to remotely authenticate with the web service (using whatever authentication mechanism the web service requires), set up rules and assign children from their account.

 When you persist those changes, they are fed to your Service Mechanism in the back end, and that's where you actually implement